 Is Morocco safe for women travelling alone?
-This question is often asked, in Facebook groups but also to me directly.
+This question is often asked, in Facebook groups but also directly to me.
 There are many negative rumours about the dangers for women in Morocco.
 But what is the reality?

 Yes, Morocco is as safe for solo female travellers as, for example, European countries.
 In general, life seems to be more dangerous for women than for men.
 This is also true when travelling, and in Morocco.
 But that shouldn’t stop anyone from travelling to Morocco alone.